 There's a few reasons why I decided upon this place to write about and little of it had to do with the food.
 As usual I was following my own nostalgic impulses.
 Years ago, maybe a decade or so back, in the same building Cancun now occupies there was this terrific Mexican buffet which I was just bonkers over.
 The building itself is sort of nestled into the back of a dead-end street practically underneath a freeway.
 Back then I'd felt like I had made a major discovery.
 Before the Mexican buffet I believe it had been a Chinese buffet, and likely several other things before that, it sort of has the feel of an old Perkins.
 But back to this Mexican buffet -- it was glorious!
 Have you ever even heard of such a thing?
 I certainly hadn't before or since.
 You'd trot over to the buffet islands and fill your plate with as many enchiladas, tacos, chile rellanos, and tamales as you could handle!
 Unfortunately nothing gold can stay and it disappeared quietly into the night not unlike Pancho Villa after a robbery.

 Fast-forward to now where a Mexican restaurant, albeit not a buffet, is holding residence in the building, I found myself dying to get back inside for the first time in years to see what of the old magic held up and if it'd still be recognizable from my fond foggy memories.
-Also, last weekend while giving out of state visitor Molly of Swagger Mom Tales and my friend Chris a tour of the area while inside the mall we passed a deadbolt clad, shuttered and boarded, Margaritas which I reviewed back in 2005.
+Also, last weekend while giving out of state visitor Molly of Swagger Mom Tales a tour of the area while inside the mall we passed a deadbolt clad, shuttered and boarded, Margaritas which I reviewed back in 2005.
 Seeing the darkened desolate version of the restaurant I once was serenaded in and made jokes about pissing on its floor birthed a desire to do a new restaurant review.
 Coupled with my curiosity these things led me to Cancun Mexican Bar & Grill.